raydelvecchio/lazytorch/README.md

 Custom autodiff/autograd implementation, Tensor object abstraction, and feed-forward neural network, ready for training!
 Loosely in the style of PyTorch.
 Mainly made for my own (and now others'), learning!

 # The `Value` Class
-* Main building block for this autograd repo; smallest unit available
+* Main building block for autodiff/autograd
 * Supports `add`, `subtract`, `multiply`, and `divide` operations
-    * No other operations right now for simplicity
+    * No other operations right now for simplicity, although any other operation can be constructed from these pretty much!
 * All internal values are floats, no support for complex numbers
 * Automatically accounts for mathematical operations with a scalar instead of another Value object
 * All gradients automatically calculated upon operation (no `requires_grad` type toggle for simplicity)